Effective Pest Control In McKinney, Texas

 - Rodents chew holes to get inside, and these holes can allow other pests to get inside as well.
-They also let water into your home and that can lead to mold issues and wood rot.
+They also let water into your home, which can lead to mold issues and wood rot.

-- Rodents will chew holes in sheetrock and wood in order to get into kitchens, pantries, and other locations.
+- Rodents will chew holes in sheetrock and wood to get into kitchens, pantries, and other locations.

 - Rodents chew holes in boxes and packages, damaging the items inside.

 - Rodents will chew and destroy furniture, creating holes and leaving waste behind.

 - Mice chew on wiring.
 If a mouse chews on a live wire, it can lead to a house fire.

 - Rodents shed their fur everywhere, which can be contaminated with feces, urine, and harmful bacteria from dumpsters or worse.

 - When rodents get inside, they bring fleas, ticks, and other parasites inside with them.